 Childcare workers supervise children and take care of them in the daycare centres or creches.
 They must possess the skills required to perform various tasks to support the children under their care.
 A child care worker may have to work in different places like schools, daycare facilities and community centres.
 People interested in this job must develop hard and soft skills.
 Typically they need to teach and supervise children from ages one to four.
 So they must have patience, attention to detail and excellent teaching skills to make each day beneficial to the kids.

 Daycare workers need to have a combination of strong written, nonverbal and verbal communication skills.
 They need to plan and record lessons and documents, which requires communicating effectively.
 Good verbal communication is needed to interact with children and their parents, and nonverbal communication skills help to build good relationships with the kids and co-workers.

 Creche workers must be highly creative while engaging with children.
 They need to plan fun activities and exciting events for the kids to keep them engaged and motivated.
 Creative thinking helps workers to be innovative and find ways to make things enjoyable for the kids.
 They must plan age-appropriate activities to suit them.

-Daycare workers have the responsibility of planning and delivering lessons to the children.
+Daycare workers have the responsibility of planning and delivering lessons to the children and learn about all subjects.
 The activities differ according to age groups.
 Preschool kids learn through fun games, and toddlers need to perform reading and writing.
 Childhood educators must develop these skills to work in daycare centres and preschools.